One QR, not one paper copy

 - Scan the QR code at the workstation

-- View the current approved revision on any device
+- View the current revision on any device

 Anonymous QR access